Bamadude31/Z-Prefix_Project/README.md

 ### `npm i`

-Follow this install with this command in both folder
+Follow this install with this command in the backend folder

 ### `npm run setup`